 How to configure (if plan allows):

-Click the link to explore upgrade options if automatic syncing is needed for your use case.
+Click See upgrade options to explore plans if automatic syncing is needed for your use case.

 Step 6: Review Best Practices #